jummun513/PH-L1-M70-Assignment_11-FrontEnd/README.md

 - I use react functions and components:
     - `custom hooks` for fetch data from the server.
     - `context api` for props drilling.
+    - `json web token` for secure api and avoid repeatedly login.

 ## Some Features of the project